zendframework/zf2-documentation/README.md

 maturity and reasonable stability, we will freeze the API and prepare for Release Candidate (RC) status.

+### VIEW THE DOCUMENTATION ONLINE

+We used the [readthedocs.org](http://readthedocs.org/) project to render online the documentation of Zend Framework 2.0.

+You can read the online documentation [here](http://zend-framework-2-doc.readthedocs.org/en/latest/).

 ### CONTRIBUTING

 If you wish to contribute to the documentation of Zend Framework 2.0, please read the